 - Oil-water separators

-Design and operating rules for regulated USTs include tank and piping corrosion protection, overfill prevention, dispenser and pump containment, cathodic protection system testing, release detection, and other requirements.
+Design and operating rules for regulated USTs include tank and piping corrosion protection, overfill prevention, secondary containment, cathodic protection system testing, release detection, operation and maintenance testing, inspections, and other requirements.
 A brief summary of each requirement and links to forms and fact sheets follows.
 The complete rules are available at Minnesota Rules, Chapter 7150, Underground Storage Tanks.

 - UST Notification form (t-u5-04a)